Audi Q5 e-tron: Overview

 The Q5 e-tron was revealed at the 2021 Guangzhou Auto Show as the first three-row model of the e-tron series, and the ninth model that is based on the MEB platform.
-While sporting a separate exterior design, dashboard design is derived from the Q4 e-tron, with a 10.25-inch digital instrument cluster and an 11.6-inch infotainment touchscreen.
+While sporting a separate exterior design, dashboard design is derived from the Q4 e-tron, with a 10.25 in digital instrument cluster and an 11.6 in infotainment touchscreen.

 Two variants are offered, which are the Q5 40 e-tron and Q5 50 e-tron quattro.
 The Q5 40 e-tron is powered by a single 201 hp motor, while the flagship Q5 50 e-tron quattro features a dual-motor setup with 301 hp and all-wheel drive.
-It is available with a 83.4 kWh battery.
+It is available with an 83.4 kWh battery.